-King Salman appointed Saud al-Mojeb (سعود المعجب) as the attorney general four days before the major political reshuffle in which he named Mohammad bin Salman crown prince in June 2017.
-Prior to assuming his current position, Al-Mojeb served first as a judge in a first instance court and then as a member of the Supreme Judicial Council.
-His experience almost exclusively involved personal status (family law) cases.
-He also serves as a member of the controversial National Anti-Corruption Commission, headed by Crown Prince Mohammed bin Salman, which oversaw the arrests and mistreatment of members of the Saudi business elite.
+Prior to assuming his current position, al-Mojeb served first as a judge in a first instance court and then as a member of the Supreme Judicial Council.
+His experience was almost exclusively limited to family law cases.
+He also continues to serve as a member of the controversial National Anti-Corruption Commission, headed by Crown Prince Mohammed bin Salman, which oversaw the arrests and mistreatment of members of the Saudi business elite.

-DAWN requested a response from Mr. al-Mojeb by writing to the Saudi authorities, but no response was received by the time of publication.
+DAWN requested a response from Mr. al-Mojeb by writing to the Saudi authorities on September 24, 2020, but no response was received by the time of publication.